Yoga for Cancer Patients and Survivors

 For patients in the hospital, a palliative care consult may be requested by the physician in charge.
 For outpatients, please call 908-237-7018 to set up an appointment.

-As part of its commitment to providing the best in patient care, Hunterdon Medical Center has enhanced its Palliative Care and Pain Management Care programs to incorporate multiple integrative medicine, hospital-based services, including: Reiki therapy, hypnosis, relaxation techniques, acupuncture, therapeutic massage and touch, aromatherapy, exercise and wellness counseling, meditation and mindfulness training, and guided imagery and cognitive restructuring.
-Other volunteer programs like pet therapy and music and art therapy are available to benefit patient care and recovery as well.
+As part of its commitment to providing the best in patient care, Hunterdon Medical Center has enhanced its Palliative Care and Pain Management Care programs to incorporate multiple integrative medicine, hospital-based services, including: Reiki therapy, acupuncture, therapeutic massage and touch, aromatherapy, exercise and wellness counseling, meditation and mindfulness training, and guided imagery and cognitive restructuring.
+Other volunteer programs like pet therapy and therapeutic music are available to benefit patient care and recovery as well.

 Dein M. Shapiro, M.D.